clabe45/shulkr/README.md

 `A` and/or `B` can be omitted, defaulting to the earliest and latest supported versions, respectively.

-Versions can be excluded by adding a *negativie pattern* after it.
+A *negative pattern* removes all matching versions that came before it.
 To negate a pattern, add `-`.
-The following pattern expands to all versions after `A`, up to and including `B`:
+The following pattern expands to all versions after `A`, up to and including `B` (the order is important):
 - `A...B -A`

 ## Options